Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 You need to meet several requirements before embarking on this career.
 It typically takes 4-6 years of formal education and training to start as a mining engineer.

-The professional journey may be long, 6-7 years, but with proper education and passion for learning to mine and using it to enhance people's lives, you can surely make it happen.
+The professional journey is long, 6-7 years.
+Still, you can surely make it happen with proper education and passion for learning to mine and using it to enhance people's lives.

 9. Employment Opportunities For A Mining Engineer